mouli2296/transformer-documentation/docs/source/index.rst

 which are used in Data Preparation stage of Machine Learning Pipeline.

-Check out the :doc:`transformers` section for further information on data transformers.
+Check out the :doc:`usage` section for further information on data transformers.

 .. note::